 Organised by People’s Histreh.
 An evening with wine, cheese and a talk about riots.
 This was the launch event for the group’s pamphlet Damn your charity… about the 1766 Great Cheese Riot.

 A City of Light: Socialism, Chartism and Co-operation – Nottingham 1844

 Launch event for Chris Richardson’s excellent book.
 Please also see this blog for details.
 The event was part of a series of events celebrating 150 years of Co-operation in Nottinghamshire.

 A day featuring talks and an exhibition about anarchism in Spain, organised with the SolFed and People’s Histreh.
 It explored the role of the anarchists in the civil war and the social revolution, in particular the CNT-IWA.
 This tied in with a programme of events regarding the commemoration of the Spanish Civil War, organised by various local groups, also including a screening of Ken Loach’s Land and Freedom at Broadway Cinema, sponsored by the Sparrows’ Nest and People’s Histreh.

 The Digital Library - What's in @?

-A talk held at various conferences etc. Showcasing the content of the Digital Library and the research opportunities it contains.
+A talk held at various conferences etc. Showcasing the content of the Digital Library and outlining possible research opportunities.
 Please also see the presentation slides used at these talks (please note that various bits of information in that presentation are now outdated).

 A Few Words on Poachers

 A talk by Rosemary Russell, organised by People’s Histreh, about poachers and poaching in the East Midlands in the early nineteenth century.
-People's Histreh made an audio recording of the talk and uploaded it to Valentine Yarnspinner’s Youtube channel.
+People's Histreh recorded the talk and uploaded it to Valentine Yarnspinner’s Youtube channel.